github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-go.rst

 - The first value ``strings`` is the package name.
 - The second value ``""`` is left blank, since the function is not a method of a type.
-- The third value ``False`` is a flag that indicates whether or not the summary also applies to all overrides of the method.
+- The third value ``False`` is a flag that indicates whether or not the sink also applies to subtypes.
+This has no effect for non-method functions.
 - The fourth value ``Join`` is the function name.
 - The fifth value ``""`` is left blank, since specifying the signature is optional and Go does not allow multiple signature overloads for the same function.